clinton15/movieflix/README.md

 - [Tailwind CSS](https://tailwindcss.com/docs) - This was my guide for any blockers/issues that i faced while implementing the css classes.
 - [React Router](https://reactrouter.com/) - The go-to guide for anything related to react routing.
 - [Redux](https://redux.js.org/) - This covers all the information needed to get started with redux.
 I'd recommend it to anyone still learning redux.
+- [Firebase](https://firebase.google.com/docs/auth/web/start) - This is the official guide that provides all the information needed to configure firebase in our apps.

 ---

 ## Author